Amidst the opioid crisis, opioids in the workplace are becoming a more prevalent issue. Lara Frazier tells her story of addiction at work.

 “Are you okay, Lara?”
-Katie’s voice came from the other side of the stall; the woman I adored and considered my mentor at one time.
-I remember the concern in her voice, and all I wanted to say was, “Just leave me alone.”
+Katie’s voice came from the other side of the stall.
+She was a woman I adored and had considered my mentor at one time.
+I remember hearing the concern in her voice.
+All I wanted to say was, “Just leave me alone.”

 In reality, everything was not fine.
 Nowhere near fine, in fact.
-I was wearing a bandage around my wrist because I had torn through my walls the night before.
-Thinking someone was spying on me.
-Wires in the walls.
-A framed picture fell and glass sliced through my skin.
+I was wearing a bandage around my wrist because I had torn through my walls the night before, thinking someone was spying on me—wires in the walls—and a framed picture had fallen.
+The glass sliced through my skin.

 She probably wondered if my boyfriend was physically abusing me, with these bandages around my wrists and scars on my arm.
-I've changed.
-I am not the same as when she first met me.
-Friendly.
+I’d changed.
+I wasn’t the same as when she first met me.
+Back then I had been friendly.
 Diligent.
 Hardworking.
 Ambitious.
 That wasn’t me anymore.
-The drugs have turned on me.
+The drugs had turned on me.
 Again.

 It started innocently enough.
 I worked hard, staying late most nights.
 I landed some accounts and thought I could have a drink.
-I started buying mini-wine bottles after work and hiding the bottles in a brown bag in the back of my car.
+Sneakily, I started buying mini-wine bottles after work and hiding the bottles in a brown bag in the back of my car.
 My boyfriend smelled it.
 He was sober too.
-We met in rehab.
-I lied to him and he pretended to believe me.
+(We had met in rehab.)
+I lied to him, and he pretended to believe me.

 It didn’t last long, though.
-2 months later, he was bringing me heroin after work.
-But, heroin wasn’t my drug of choice.
-I turned to amphetamines.
-Adderall wasn’t as easy to get ever since my parents threatened my doctor, and told him to never prescribe this drug to me again, ever.
+Two months later, he was bringing me heroin after work.
+But, heroin wasn’t my drug of choice, and I turned to amphetamines.
+Adderall wasn’t as easy to get ever since my parents had threatened my doctor and told him to never prescribe this drug to me again, ever.

 I couldn’t find Adderall.
 So, my boyfriend and I searched the streets of Hollywood for a synthetic drug known as bath salts.
 We couldn’t find that either.
-But, he found crack.
-And I thought that was good enough, for now.
+But he did find crack.
+And I thought that would be good enough, for now.

 I didn’t even like crack.
-It was only the 3rd time I’d smoked it in my life and it didn’t last long enough.
-But, I had to wake up.
+It was only the third time I’d smoked it in my life and it didn’t last long enough.
+But I had to wake up.
 I returned to my office, feeling a little bit better.
 A little bit more awake.
-I made calls.
-I did my job.
-I functioned, but not like I once did.
+I made calls and did my job.
+I functioned, for certain definitions of “functioned.”
+But not like I once had.

-As days went on, I knew I was becoming more odd, more off-balanced.
+As days went on, I knew I was becoming odder, more off-balanced.
 My colleagues avoided me.
 I avoided myself.
 I ended up discovering meth and started to seriously abuse it.

 I hide it.
 Ashamed.
 I used to be someone.
 I wanted to be someone again, but I didn’t know how to get there.

-Using drugs at work started very innocently and it was never obvious to those around me.
+Using drugs at work (the first time around) started very innocently, and it was never obvious to those around me.
 I would take my prescription opiates here and there.
-It was a way to unwind, to get things done or to accomplish more.
-I could take them or leave them and I very rarely used them at work.
+It considered them a way to unwind, to get things done, or to accomplish more.
+I told myself I could take them or leave them, and I very rarely used them at work.
 It was just a weekend thing.

 When my addiction started, I still had my apartment by the beach, the Mercedes, the lawyer fiancé.
-I had 2 dogs, a group of close friends and family, and a full life.
-I didn’t look the part of an addict.
-I never imagined that substance use disorder would become part of my DNA, and that a few years after my car accident, after I am prescribed as many painkillers as I wanted, I would turn to crack, and meth, and live in and out of psych wards and sober living homes.
+I had two dogs, a group of close friends and family, and a full life.
+Whatever an “addict” looks like, I didn’t look the part.
+I never imagined that substance use disorder would become part of my DNA.
+Nor did I ever imagine that a few years after my car accident, after I was prescribed as many painkillers as I wanted, I would turn to crack and meth, and live in and out of psych wards and sober living homes.
 I never, ever pictured my life like this.

-According to the U.S. Department of Health and Human Services, 76% of people with drug or alcohol problems are employed, and about 19.2 million U.S. workers (15%) reported using or being impaired by alcohol at work at least once in the past year.
-Also, more than 20% of alcoholics are high functioning and well educated.
-The likelihood for substance abuse in the C-level suite of executives is incredibly high.
-Most executives are driven very, very hard to succeed and that same level of drive is often applied to their addiction as well.
+According to the U.S. Department of Health and Human Services, 76% of people with drug or alcohol problems are employed.
+About 19.2 million U.S. workers (15%) reported using or being impaired by alcohol at work at least once in the past year.
+Also, more than 20% of alcoholics are high functioning and well-educated.
+The likelihood of substance abuse in the C-level suite of executives is incredibly high.
+Most executives are driven very, very hard to succeed, and that same level of drive often applies to their addiction as well.

 High-achievers are able to still perform at work and thus, their substance abuse can go unnoticed for quite a bit of time.
 This was my story, until it wasn’t.
 Addiction usually gets worse, not better.
 And over time, I found myself abusing more medications and always crossing a line that I said I would not cross.